computingfoundation/android-client-server-application-development/README.md

 # Release

-This project has been taking me a while but it will be done soon.
+Update: May 2021: This project has been taking me a while but it will finished in fall.

-Some files from the backend application and commons library have been provided as samples.

 Thank you.